Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial1.md

 We will learn more about pipeline commands later in this course.

-9. Issue the following Linux pipeline command: ```shell man -k user \| grep 8
+9. Issue the following Linux pipeline command: ```bash man -k user \| grep 8
 ```

 How does this *pipeline command* make it easier to obtain information regarding man command?

-10. If you wish to change your password, you can change it by issuing the command: ```shell
+10. If you wish to change your password, you can change it by issuing the command: ```bash
 passwd
 ```